 - To remove hydrogen sulfide gas, KD5 85 media is used to convert hydrogen sulfide gas into insoluble sulfide.
 Sulfide is harmless and will be removed from the KDF process media when the system backwashes.
 It’s the copper in this type of KDF process media that transfers an electron to the sulfur gas, producing water and copper sulfide.
 This type of KDF media, being so effective at removing hydrogen sulfide, is particularly useful for treating well water.

 - To remove heavy metals such as copper, nickel, chromium, lead, & mercury, you can use KDF 85, KDF 55 or KDF-C media.
-Either of these water treatment options reduces or removes up to 98% of these contaminants.
+Any of these water treatment options removes up to 98% of these contaminants.
 When water passes through the KDF 55 (or similar) media, it converts soluble metal cations into insoluble atoms, using the process of reduction (redox).

 - To inhibit the growth of, and control, microorganisms such as fungi, bacteria and algae, KDF media rapidly produces hydroxyl and hydrogen peroxide, which allows for direct electrochemical contact between the media and the contaminants.
 KDF media can be used alongside activated carbon block and granular activated carbon water filtration to extend the lifespan of these filters.
 It may also be used for the same purpose in reverse osmosis filters or ion exchange water softeners.